oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 The Domain type is defined by a CustomResourceDefinition (CRD) and, like all [Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/), is described by three sections: `metadata`, `spec`, and `status`.

-The operator installs the CustomResourceDefinition for the Domain type when the operator first starts.
-Customers may also install the CustomResourceDefinition in advance by using one of the provided YAML files.
+The operator installs the CRD for the Domain type when the operator first starts.
+Customers may also choose to install the CRD in advance by using one of the provided YAML files.
+Installing the CRD in advance allows you to run the operator without giving it privilege (through Kubernetes roles and bindings) to access or update the CRD or other cluster-scoped resources.
+This may be necessary in environments where the operator cannot have cluster-scoped privileges, such as OpenShift Dedicated.
+The operator's role based access control (RBAC) requirements are documented [here]({{< relref "/security/rbac.md" >}}).

 For Kubernetes 1.16 and later: